RafasGit/booknpay/README.md

  A Technical Service Appointment App: fully responsive Technical Services web application using Next.js, React.js, and Tailwind CSS.
 -  📅 Effortless Booking System: Implement an intuitive booking system with date and time slot selection, providing a seamless user experience and instant booking confirmation.
-- 🛰️ Advanced Features: Integrate popular tools like Shad CN UI for enhanced UI components, Hygraph for efficient data fetching with GraphQL, and Descope for
+- 🛰️ Advanced Features: Integrate popular tools like Shad CN UI for enhanced UI components, Hygraph for efficient data fetching with GraphQL.
 - 🔄 Real-Time Data Management: Utilize real-time data management techniques to display dynamic content such as business listings, user bookings, and more, ensuring your app stays current and engaging.
 - 🔐 Authentication provided by Descope: Secure data access, user-session and cookie management and modern, drag-and-drop authentication.
 - 🗄️ Admin dasboard: allowing service providers to view their booked services as well as filter appoinments based on expeced date of completion